augustohernandez/Robot_Vacuum_Cleaner_VHDL/README.md

 ![Captura de pantalla de 2021-10-06 19-14-31](https://user-images.githubusercontent.com/34940932/136252798-e82f17a5-ba8c-4a9d-9e84-5be907c01628.png)

-The input signals involved are:
+The input signals involved are:\
-  **reset:** when activated, the system is initialized and the alarm is deactivated.
+  **reset:** when activated, the system is initialized and the alarm is deactivated.\ **start_stop**: it is activated and deactivated when you want to start or stop the movement.\
-  **start_stop**: it is activated and deactivated when you want to start or stop the movement.
+  **light_zone:** if active, indicates that the zone on the right is brighter than the one on the left.\